owenvickery/umbrella_sampling/README.md

 Therefore this script will fill in the gaps using the same criteria from the analysis plot.

 The normalised histogram sum has a cutoff of 20 %.
-The Histgram overlap has a default cutoff of 3 (changed with flag -cutoff).
+The histgram overlap has a default cutoff of 3 (changed with flag -cutoff).

 To fill in the gaps in the umbrella windows coverage we will use a similar command as in the setup.